ella-bailo/interconnected-flights-rest-service/readme.md

 This is my first java, and spring boot project and as such have had to investigate each step in getting the project up and running and has meant that I have into some issues for the first time whilst familarising myself with the language and framework.
 Whilst setting up the tests I ran into an issue which I have not as of yet been able to resolve and unfortunately have not had the time to debug.
 I will therefore outline here what and how I had planed to test this app.

 My main focus for testing would have been in creating unit tests for the services.
-In order to do this I had planned to use mockserver, and the mockserver expectation initilaizer plug-in order to mock the response from the ryanair apis.
+In order to do this I had planned to use mockserver, and the mockserver expectation initilaizer plug-in order to mock the response from the ryanair APIs.
 In the test folder I have created the expectation initilaizer with mock data which automatically initialises expectations before each test.

-I then would have used independency injection for each service in its respective test file to be able to call it, and created a mock client via the @MockBean annotation in order to allow the required clients to be callable from the services.
+I then would have used independency injection for each service in its respective test file to be able to call it, and created a mock client via the `@MockBean` annotation in order to allow the required clients to be callable from the services.
 This is unfortunately where I ran into problems, with the calls from the mock clients seemingly not being picked up/matching expectations (The responses from the clients returned null flux/monos instead of ones populated by the mock data).

 Tests I would have written for each service:

 **RyanairRoutesService**

 - Returns a Flux of a list of correct routes (with one leg) when max legs is 1 (would have checked the presence of data in the blocked result);